AnthoOzier/ktest_experiment_genome_biology_2024/README.md

 Use this code to reproduce the analyses of the Ozier-Lafontaine et al. 2024 Genome Biology paper "ktest : Kernel-Based Testing for Single-Cell Differential Analysis"

+### Data availability
-The datasets can be loaded here : https://zenodo.org/records/11001869
+The reversion and scChIP-Seq datasets can be loaded here : https://zenodo.org/records/11001869 The experimental scRNAseq datasets associated to [Squair, J.W., Gautier, M., Kathe, C. et al. Confronting false discoveries in single-cell differential expression.
+Nat Commun 12, 5692 (2021)](https://doi.org/10.1038/s41467-021-25960-2) can be loaded here : https://zenodo.org/records/5048449

+### Folders
-For the analysis corresponding to Section 2.4 "Kernel testing is calibrated and powerful on simulated data", see `simulated_data/`
+- `simulated_data/` analyses corresponding to Section 2.4 "Kernel testing is calibrated and powerful on simulated data"

-For the analysis corresponding to Section 2.5 "Challenging DEA metods on experimental scRNA-Seq data", see `experimental_scrnaseq_data/`
+- `experimental_scrnaseq_data/` analyses corresponding to Section 2.5 "Challenging DEA metods on experimental scRNA-Seq data"

-For the analysis corresponding to Section 2.6 "Kernel testing reveals the heterogeneity of reverting cells", see `reversion/`
+- `reversion/` analyses corresponding to Section 2.6 "Kernel testing reveals the heterogeneity of reverting cells"

-For the analysis corresponding to Section 3 "Towards a new testing framework for differential binding analysis in single-cell ChIP-Seq data", see `scchipseq/`
+- `scchipseq/` analyses corresponding to Section 3 "Towards a new testing framework for differential binding analysis in single-cell ChIP-Seq data"

-Scripts corresponding to Sections 2.4 and 2.5 are based on the branch [publication_genome_biology](https://github.com/LMJL-Alea/ktest/tree/publication_genome_biology) of the ktest package :
+### ktest versions
+The analyses are performed with different versions of the `ktest` package.
+- For scripts in `simulated_data/` and `experimental_scrnaseq_data/` :
 ```
 pip  install ktest@git+https://github.com/LMJL-Alea/ktest@publication_genome_biology#subdirectory=python
 ```

-Scripts corresponding to Sections 2.6 and 3 are based on the branch[publication_genome_biology_reversion](https://github.com/LMJL-Alea/ktest/tree/publication_genome_biology_reversion) of the ktest package :
+- For scipts in `reversion/` and `scchipseq/` :
 ```
 pip  install ktest@git+https://github.com/LMJL-Alea/ktest@publication_genome_biology_reversion#subdirectory=python
 ```